Wow. Just wow. The craftsmanship and quality of my Alma kimonos, shipped directly from Japan, was truly incredible right out of the bag.

 There's been a lot of buzz about gis made in Japan recently, especially the one made by Scramble, given that they're supposed to be much higher quality than gis made in the USA, Pakistan, or China.

-Don’t get me wrong, some of the gis made in Pakistan and China are still VERY high quality and most top gis companies still make their gis there, including Ok!
-Kimonos (my brand), Scramble, and others.
+Don't get me wrong, some of the gis made in Pakistan and China are still VERY high quality and most top gis companies still make their gis there, including Scramble and others.

 The fit of my Alma gis were definitely much different than you'd find in a pattern sourced from China or Pakistan.
 I noticed right away that it covered my midsection much more thoroughly and the cut was much more ‘even' across the lapels than other gis that I've tried.